ovh/docs/pages/web/hosting/cms_manual_installation_wordpress/guide.en-asia.md

 - Database name: this name was defined when the database was created in the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia).

 - Username: It is identical to the database name if you are using a database included with your web hosting plan.
-For databases created on CloudDB, please refer to the information in [Step 1.4](#step1-4) of this guide.
+For databases created on Web Cloud Databases, please refer to the information in [Step 1.4](#step1-4) of this guide.

 - Password: It was sent to you by email when the database was created.
 You may have modified it in the meantime.